ReinisLusis/hp_vs_grip/README.md

 npm run build
 ```

-The build will create a single self-contained HTML file in `dist/index.html` that includes all JavaScript and CSS.
+The build will create a single self-contained HTML file that includes all JavaScript and CSS.

+## Note

+Due to GitHub's raw file serving limitations, you'll need to download the HTML file first and open it locally.
+This is because GitHub serves raw files with a `Content-Type: text/plain` header, which prevents browsers from executing it directly.
 ```bash